Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Introduction.

 Finally, we propose a model to predict action labels for future frames in a weakly supervised manner.
-Weakly supervised action forecasting might be useful for many practical applications, specially for ones that are harder to obtain frame level annotations (or start end of actions) to train.
+Weakly supervised action forecasting is useful for practical applications, specially when it is harder to obtain frame level annotations (or start, end of actions).
 Specifically, we extend our action sequence forecasting model to perform action forecasting for future frames.
-Our weakly supervised model generates \emph{sudo representations} for future frames and then uses an attention mechanism to align them with forecasted future symbolic action sequence.
+Our weakly supervised model generates \emph{pseudo representations} for future frames and then uses an attention mechanism to align them with forecasted future symbolic action sequence.
 Using this mechanism it predicts labels for future unseen frames.
-Our weakly supervised action forecasting method uses a novel GRU encoder-decoder architecture and we train this model using coarse action sequences.
-Our model obtains results that are comparable to supervised methods.
+Our weakly supervised action forecasting method uses a novel GRU encoder-decoder architecture and we train this model using coarse action sequences (labels).
+Our model obtains results that are comparable to supervised methods and sometimes even outperforms them.

-In a summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to forecast future action sequences from videos and we use only coarse annotations during training. \item We propose new loss functions that handle the uncertainty in future action sequence forecasting and we demonstrate the usefulness of optimal transport and the uncertainty losses. \item We propose a novel architecture for weakly supervised action forecasting which allows us to train forecasting models with coarse annotations. \item We extensively evaluate our method on three challenging action recognition benchmarks and obtain state of the art results for action forecasting. \end{itemize}
+\R{ In a summary, our contributions are as follows: \begin{itemize} \item We propose an action sequence forecasting model that only utilizes the observed input frame sequence.
+Our architecture for weakly supervised action forecasting allows us to train with coarse annotations and predict action labels for frames at test time. \item We propose new loss functions that handle the uncertainty in future action sequence forecasting and we demonstrate the usefulness of optimal transport and the uncertainty losses. \item We extensively evaluate our method on four challenging action recognition benchmarks and obtain state of the art results for action forecasting.
+Our weakly supervised method obtains comparable results to prior supervised methods and in some datasets even outperforms them. \end{itemize} }